 - Debit card transactions add 4.5% in trading costs.

-- The platform can be complicated to learn for new investors.
+- The platform UI can be complicated to learn for new investors.

 - The platform does not support many traditional payment methods so your best chances are to trade using crypto pairs.